 Being deficient in magnesium and other minerals cand affect your health.
 Here are fifteen reasons why you should be consuming magnesium daily.

-Magnesium is a super important mineral for health because magnesium deficiency is related to a lot of diseases, including muscle pain, nervous changes, vertigo, joint problems or migraines.
+Consuming magnesium daily is super important for your health because magnesium deficiency is related to a lot of diseases, including muscle pain, nervous changes, vertigo, joint problems or migraines.

-Below we are going to explain the primary reasons for which you should consume magnesium every day, and which foods and supplements you can take to obtain the necessary daily dose for your body.
+Below we are going to explain the primary reasons for which you should be consuming magnesium daily, and which foods and supplements you can take to obtain the necessary daily dose for your body.

 - Helps prevent cartilage degeneration and the appearance of illnesses, like osteoarthritis and joint pain.

 - This is the primary mineral that works against muscle discomforts.
-Taking it will help prevent problems lik cramps, spasms, tingling, numbness, shaking.
+Taking it will help prevent problems like cramps, spasms, tingling, numbness, shaking.